luke-129/civ-ipriot-smiley/knowledge_and_evidence.md

   5. **Concept and Language Specificity:** In relation to your response to question (4), what is this capability known as, and why is it feasible in Python and many other dynamically typed languages but not in most statically typed programming languages like C#? **Clue** This concept is hinted at in the title of this section.

-  > In python you can implement multi inheritance but in c# for example you cannot as it does not allow multi inheritence.
-As you cannot usem ulti inheritence you would have to use another alternative such as interfaces to avoid
+  > In python you can implement multi inheritance but in c# for example you cannot as it does not allow multi inheritance.
+As you cannot use multi inheritance you would have to use another alternative such as interfaces to avoid
   > having to re write code for each class making the code prone to bugs later down the line.

   ***